A Unified Spatiotemporal Framework for Modeling Censored and Missing Areal Responses

 \section{The Beijing multi-station air quality dataset}

-The dataset analyzed in this study originated from the Beijing air pollution monitoring network, which was established in January 2013 as part of a nationwide environmental surveillance program.
-Between 2013 and 2017, hourly observations of multiple air pollutants, including carbon monoxide (CO), and key meteorological variables, such as temperature and wind speed, were collected from 12 monitoring stations distributed across Beijing.
-Notably, this dataset provides a comprehensive spatiotemporal record of urban air quality dynamics.
-The dataset is publicly accessible through the UCI Machine Learning Repository (\texttt{https://archive.ics.uci.edu}).
+The dataset analyzed in this study was obtained from the Beijing air pollution monitoring network, established in January 2013 as part of a nationwide environmental surveillance program.
+It comprises measurements of multiple air pollutants, including carbon monoxide (CO), along with key meteorological variables such as temperature and wind speed, collected from monitoring stations distributed throughout Beijing.
+Notably, the dataset provides a comprehensive spatiotemporal record of urban air quality dynamics.

 One of the earliest studies to analyze this dataset was conducted by \citet{zhang2017}, who investigated the temporal behavior of PM${2.5}$ concentrations in Beijing.
 Their results indicated that air pollution levels in 2016 had likely been underestimated, as previous reports suggested a 9.9\% decline in the annual PM${2.5}$ concentrations.
 More recently, \citet{wardana2022} employed the same dataset to develop an autoencoder-based model incorporating spatiotemporal components to estimate missing air pollutant observations.